ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 **LASSO REGRESSION:**
 The files associated with stepwise regressoon are found within the folder 'LassoRegression'.
-The file [lassoRegression.jl](https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/LassoRegression/lassoRegression.jl) executes the lasso regression taking in the lambda values given in the CSV file lambdaVals.csv.
+The file [lassoRegression.jl](https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/LassoRegression/lassoRegression.jl) executes the lasso regression taking in the lambda values given in the CSV file [lambdaVals.csv] (https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/LassoRegression/lambdaVals.csv).
 Here as well, we identify the best 'n' variables that contribute to the customer energy consumption and predict the energy consumption based on these variables, but though Lasso, one of the recent developments in statistics for model selection.
 To obtain the associations between variables including the categorical variables, we utilse the package **Group Lasso** within Lasso.
 The lassoRegression fits the model, as well as predict the observations based on a specific validation set based on the fit model.